-My daughter and I were talking recently about the quest for satisfaction that drives women in our culture and how it is becoming painfully clear that achievement and success have not delivered the payoff of personal satisfaction that women seek.
+Several years ago, my daughter and I were talking about the quest for satisfaction that drives women in our culture.
+From our experiences in ministry to women, it is painfully clear that achievement and success have not delivered the payoff of personal satisfaction that women seek.
 In the brief reflective spaces sandwiched between their frenzied commitments, women are now realizing that external accomplishments do not satisfy their deepest inner longings.
+So, the search for satisfaction continues.
 That may be your experience.
-So, the search for satisfaction continues.

-What many women don’t realize is that they are created by God with a built-in spiritual thirst for a relationship with Him.
+Dear woman, you may not realize that you are created by God with a built-in spiritual thirst for a relationship with Him.
 This spiritual thirst is as real as physical thirst, but the way to have it satisfied is not as obvious.
-Yet, the desire to satisfy this thirst draws women toward the spiritual arena.
+The desire to satisfy this thirst draws women like you toward the spiritual arena.
 I was that woman when I was invited to join a small women’s Bible study group.
 There, I met Jesus in the pages of the Bible.
 As my relationship grew with Him, I recognized a deep sense of being satisfied.
 My longing to know God was being fulfilled.
 It still is.

 A relationship with another human cannot satisfy a thirsty heart.
 Only God can, and His plan to do that included coming to earth to take on a human body and to live as a man among us.
 Enter Jesus.
 As the radical rabbi, Jesus treated women as no man had ever before treated them.
 His warmth, personal attention, tenderness, sound teaching, and compassion toward women were revolutionary.
 He openly demonstrated His love for each individual He met—both men and women—for whom He would ultimately die.
 Jesus promises that a relationship with Him will satisfy a woman’s thirsty heart.